Chinese creation myths: Tao Te Ching

-The Tao Te Ching, written sometime before the 4th century BC, suggests a less mystical Chinese cosmogony and has some of the earliest allusions to creation.
+The Tao Te Ching, written sometime before the 4th century BCE, suggests a less mystical Chinese cosmogony and has some of the earliest allusions to creation.

 There was something featureless yet complete, born before heaven and earth; Silent—amorphous—it stood alone and unchanging.
 We may regard it as the mother of heaven and earth.
 Commonly styled "The Way."

 The Way gave birth to unity, Unity gave birth to duality, Duality gave birth to trinity, Trinity gave birth to the myriad creatures.
 The myriad creatures bear yin on their back and embrace yang in their bosoms.
 They neutralize these vapors and thereby achieve harmony.

 Later Taoists interpreted this sequence to mean the Tao (Dao, "Way"), formless (Wuji, "Without Ultimate"), unitary (Taiji, "Great Ultimate"), and binary (yin and yang or Heaven and Earth).

 Girardot reasons that Tao Te Ching evokes the Tao as "a cosmic principle of the beginnings would seem to make little sense without seeing the possibility that it was rooted in the symbolic remembrance of archaic mythological, especially cosmogonic, themes."